Skip to main content

 Perfecty Flawed

 “Urgh… Deadlines!”
-She slammed the Laptop making Heer wake up with a frown “Jija?”
+She slammed the Laptop, making Heer wake up with a frown “Jija?”
 Ajabdeh looked out and stared out at the grounds below.
 It’s started to drizzle.
 The orange and pink drapes made a triangular shape above the round yellow sitting areas on the lawn of the Radisson Blue, where the grand wedding was being held.
 The wedding planning crew was preparing for the traditional Sangeet and Mehendi.
-In the evening this would turn into a stage for the Bollywood-style extravaganza they all were told to practice for.
-Heer yawned slightly stretching her arms, then typing her hair up in a bun.
+In the evening, this would turn into a stage for the Bollywood-style extravaganza they all were told to practice for.
+Heer yawned slightly, stretching her arms, then typed her hair up in a bun.

 She walked up to give her sister a warm hug “Didn’t you sleep at all?”
 She sounded worried.